• Skip to primary navigation

 Day 26.
 The front of my home

-Below is an image you can share.
-I included all the above areas, as well as, a place for you to write what object you love and why.
+Below is a the Favorite Things Challenge image you can share.
+I included all the above areas, as well as a place for you to write what object you love and why.

 November Things I love in my home

-As you work your way through these areas, try to figure out what draws you to these items.
-Really think about it.
-While determining the emotions that come up for you when looking at something, it will reveal things in your home that you can do without.
+As you work through these areas, figure out what draws you to these items.
+Think about it.
+Determining the emotions that come up when looking at something will reveal things in your home that you can do without.
 And, hopefully, show you your patterns on why you buy the items you do.

 26 days of your favorite things Challenge